 How Does Type II Diabetes Start?

-Our body turns most of the food we eat into glucose.
-Glucose is what gives our body energy to function optimally.
-A hormone known as insulin, made by the pancreas, is also needed to turn glucose into energy.
+Our body turns most of the food we eat into glucose, which gives our body the energy to function optimally.
+A hormone, insulin, made by the pancreas, is also needed to turn glucose into energy.

 Insulin’s primary function is to help glucose enter our cells to supply the body with energy.
 However, in some cases, the body might not be able to make enough insulin, or the body’s response to insulin may not function optimally.
 Therefore, there is too much blood glucose in the system.
 This is how diabetes develops.
 Over time, too much causes a variety of health problems.

-Every case of diabetes should be taken seriously and needs to be adequately managed to sustain longer, healthier life.
+Every case of diabetes should be taken seriously and adequately managed to sustain a longer, healthier life.
 A diagnosis of this disease should never be taken lightly.

 Prediabetes